 As mentioned above, any object can be used to inflict an injury on another person can be considered a weapon for some purposes under the law.
 In other words, any such object can be termed a weapon.

-Having said this, there are some items which are more generally considered illegal under the law.
+Having said this, there are some items which are more generally considered illegal or weapons under the law.
 These can include:

 - Some firearms and firearm silencers

 - Many explosives

 - Some chemical dispensers

 - Types of knives such as switch blades which are deemed illegal

 But be careful and talk to a lawyer.
 Not all of these are necessarily illegal for all purposes.
 Sometimes it depends on the precise situation as to whether or not one of these is considered to be a weapon.